Pretorian/workshop-band-app/workshop/03-model-files.md

 If we look at the configuration generated in this file, we see that it is all very readable and understandable.

-**Metadata and options:** These first few lines contain the name, our base model, whether id injection should be used (based on the type of data-source) and that we want to validate our model on upsert.
+**Metadata and options:** These first few lines contain the name, our base model, whether id injection should be used (based on the type of data-source) and that we want to validate our model on "upsert".

 **Properties:** The `properties` block is what was generated when we created our model based on the CLI prompts.
 If we decide later that we want a property to be required and a default value provided, we can just edit this file.
 It is very easy to get into the configuration and make our needed changes.